Alliedium/awesome-nexus/README.md

 </details>

 <details>
-<summary><h4>Setup Hosted Pypi repository</h4></summary>
+<summary><h4>Setup Hosted PyPI repository</h4></summary>

 #

-If you want to have an ability to push your own PyPi artifacts to the Nexus, you would need to have Hosted Repository set up.
+If you want to have an ability to push your own PyPI artifacts to the Nexus, you would need to have Hosted Repository set up.

-The creation of Hosted PyPi repository in Nexus is pretty similar to the **Proxy PyPi repository** creation.
+The creation of Hosted PyPI repository in Nexus is pretty similar to the **Proxy PyPI repository** creation.

 The differences are that:

-1) When choosing the repository type to be created, choose "pypi (hosted)"
+1) When choosing the repository type to be created, choose "PyPI (hosted)"

 2) Provide a name of repository, choose the blobstore (or remain it default) and apply a cleanup policy if needed (it should be set up as above in the **cleanup policies** section of this guide)

 </details>

 <details>
-<summary><h4>Setup Group Pypi repository</h4></summary>
+<summary><h4>Setup Group PyPI repository</h4></summary>

 #

-Several PyPi repositories can be grouped in order to simplify access if you're going to use different remote storages at the same time.
+Several PyPI repositories can be grouped in order to simplify access if you're going to use different remote storages at the same time.
 For more details please refer to the [guide](https://help.sonatype.com/repomanager3/nexus-repository-administration/repository-management) on repository types (group repository section).

 So, at the screenshot below there's a proxy to `https://pypi.org/` and `hosted` repository for our own artifacts which are added to a single `group` repository.